-G.3.3 The Marketing Manager:
+G.3.3 The Business Manager:

 - a.
-The Marketing Manager shall be responsible to the Director of Services. - b.
-The Marketing Manager shall: - I. Prepare and execute the annual budget for Golden Words together with the Business Manager. - ii.
-Be responsible for the distribution of Golden Words. - iii.
-Appoint and supervise all staff under his/her portfolio. - iv.
-Work with the remainder of the Executive to prepare and submit an annual budget and strategic and capital plans for the Engineering Society Advisory Board. - v.
-Work with the remainder of the Executive to discuss and execute any changes or renewals of the student fee. - vi.
-Hold a minimum of one regular scheduled office hour per week - vii.
-Be responsible for special events held or hosted by Golden Words. - viii.
-Be responsible for promoting the paper and special events. - ix.
-Complete all additional jobs as stated by the Marketing Manager Operations Manual
+The Business Manager shall be responsible to the Director of Retail Services. - b.
+The Business Manager shall: - i.
+Prepare and execute the annual budget for Golden Words together with the Marketing Manager. - ii.
+Appoint and supervise all staff under their portfolio. - iii.
+Work with the remainder of the Executive to prepare and submit an annual budget and strategic and capital plans for the Engineering Society Advisory Board. - iv.
+Work with the remainder of the Executive to discuss and execute any changes or renewals of the student fee. - v.
+Be responsible for special events held or hosted by Golden Words. - vi.
+Complete all additional jobs as stated by the Business Manager Transition Manual.